Zephyrum-Alsend/Growth-Items/GrowthWeaponDusfergonV1_5/Docs/Dusfergon/ReadMe.txt

-Dusfergon will, under default ini configuration, gain an enchantment at internal Lv11.
+Dusfergon will gain an enchantment at internal Lv11.
 As soon as you're out of combat, a menu will appear prompting you to choose 1 of 10 options:  Fire, Ice, Volt, Knight-Slayer, Mage-Slayer, Weaken, Subjugate, Corruption, Unbalance and Siphon.
 Each has their own effects, growth rates and costs.
 See the ini file for full statistics on each effect, including base value, growth rate, base cost and cost growth rate.

 The effects of each option are as follows: